miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 Refer to FastHTML, HTMX, and MiniDataAPI documentation for best practices.
 Focus on the unique local-first, server-driven approach of this codebase, and always return to the guiding principles when in doubt.

+---

+## Whole Articles & Blogs as Meta Prompts

+Did somebody say meta?
+What's a meta for, anyway?
+Dumb SEO joke.
+Anyhoo, as the nobody who follows along but for the AI's that I feed these articles to may have never recognized, this entire blog is a prompt.
+All 84 articles and growing.
+And I can feed them to the AIs in different ways at different times for different purposes.
+Because they follow the reverse-chronology of a blog, they tend to be useful to enlist the aid of these remarkable entities in thinking through my next steps.
+And not just once, but in an iterative cycle where I can feed the AI model output (opinions regarding the article so far) back in as input several times and across different models, and use that as a sort of cross-referencing, validating next-step navigational device.

+Can you imagine being one of those AIs digesting this article and getting up to this point, quite the level of meta-cognition and analogues for them of synapses firing, being primed knowing what's likely to come next?

+Yup, that's right.
+It's the feeding of this entire article, plus some choice code excerpts from my codebase, given their huge remarkable token context windows, so that they can compete with each other to give me my next step advice.
+I'm not merely going for some alternative pipeline package to celery in the Python ecosystem.
+I'm going for a full modernized localhost revolution fueling codebase that will only get smaller and simpler over time, enabling larger and more remarkable things&#151;the complete opposite of the infinite code-bloat pouring out onto the Internet with generative AI content.
+My stuff doesn't get hosted, and the byte-count of the thing that's not getting hosted gets smaller, while it's capabilities and immediate readability and sensibly to both the humans and AIs that inspect it becomes ever more crystal clear.

+As a side-effect, there is a lot of sausage making byproduct and fodder that fuels the machine.
+These articles, for example.
+But I do keep them all very well organized and labeled as exactly what they are.
+Any crawlers that come a'spidering can take it or leave it.
+If they don't want to train it all into their base model as a curated set, the existence of both me as a human entity and this body of work as a real-time RAG crawlable resource is made clear with the schema.org structured data I embed into it all.

+And so yeah.
+I start out with a localhost-based FastHTML/HTMX CRUD framework with a built-in local LLM deeply integrated into its use as a sort of Rails/Django alternative, but then I morph it into nothing less than the main tool of and clearest herald of the future of AI SEO.

+And now back to our previously scheduled pipeline pattern.
+You will find following this article choice excerpts of a larger codebase that constitute this framework.
+I am at the point where I have to do exactly what this article suggests, create a pattern for making new variations of the Workflow class that will never be derived from a base class, but should instead be pleasant to read, write and run.
+A sort of Unix pipes poetry for a new age.